About Asherman's Syndrome

-Asherman's syndrome, also known by the name intrauterine adhesions, is an acquired condition where there is formation of scar tissue (adhesions) in the cavity of the uterus.
+Asherman's syndrome, also known by the name intrauterine adhesions, is an acquired condition where there is formation of scar tissue (adhesions) in the uterus or in the cervix (opening to uterus).
 Intrauterine adhesions are scars that result from trauma to the uterus.
 Endometrium is lining of uterus that composed of two layers: the functional layer, which is the superficial and is shed every month during menstruation, and the underlying basal layer from which regenerates the functional layer.
 Myometrium is the layer below Endometrium.

 - Asherman syndrome is a rare condition in women where most cases are due to several dilatation and curettage (D&C) procedures.

-- A recently pregnant uterus is more susceptible to developing Asherman's after D&C compared to a non-pregnant uterus
+- A recently pregnant uterus is more susceptible of developing Asherman's after D&C compared to a non-pregnant uterus

-- A severe pelvic infection unrelated to surgery may also lead to Asherman syndrome.
+- A severe pelvic infection unrelated to surgery may also lead to Asherman's syndrome.

 - Retained placenta requiring manual removal.